amisu-ctr/GPT10/README.md

-# AI LANDIGN PAGE
+# AI LANDING PAGE
-This repository contains the code for an AI landing page.
+This repository contains the code for an AI landing page built using React

 ## Live Preview